Ihuatzio (archaeological site): Investigations

 Between 1937 and 1938, Caso and Acosta performed excavations, release and consolidation works of the base rectangular structures took place.
 During these works, the chacmool was found, a ritual element that denotes a cultural contact with Toltec sites such as Tula where this archaeological element constitutes a distinguishing characteristic.

-The site was opened to the public in 1937–1938, although a visitor's register only started in 1994.
+Although the site was opened to the public in 1937–1938, a visitor's register was not started until 1994.